Voiceover Coaching FAQ

 -

 Yes, it’s an investment.
 But compared to most businesses, it’s a relatively small one.
-The mistake is making it too early or doing it cheaply and having to redo it.
+A mistake is making it too early or doing it cheaply and having to redo it.

 -